atwalharry7/atwalharry7.github.io/_posts/old_posts/mtb in the pandemic.md

 The lessons learned on the bike — persistence, adaptability, and embracing discomfort — often translate into other areas of life.
 This personal growth became especially valuable during uncertain times.

 ## 6. A New Hobby for the Long Term
 What started as a pandemic escape has turned into a lifelong passion for many.
 Mountain biking isn’t just a temporary trend; it’s a sustainable activity that offers long-term health benefits and personal satisfaction.
+From screeming downhill to leisurely rides, there’s something for everyone.
+I personally, perfer the downhill.

 With the infrastructure around mountain biking improving (more trails, better bike technology, and thriving communities), it’s easier than ever to keep riding.
+Seth's bike hacks is one of my favorite youtube channels.
+Dude is a legend.

 ## Final Thoughts
 The pandemic shifted our priorities, reminding us of the importance of health, nature, and human connection.
 Mountain biking stood out as a way to meet all these needs while embracing adventure.